 Olejniczak and Chopin

 Chopin’s music requires particularly sensitive performers.
 Any pianist can play it, but only under a true artist's fingers will it reveal all its beauty.
-You have to know how to find it in the musical notes but also in between them, as the richness of his music is not only found in the notes.
+One have to know how to find it in the musical notes but also in between them, as the richness of his music is not only found in the notes.
 Janusz Olejniczak is an exceptionally sensitive artist, he feels every note and all that is between them.
 He became famous after winning the 8th edition of the Chopin Competition in 1970 and he is a well-known interpreter of Chopin’s music till this day in Poland, although he has an extensive repertoire apart from that.

 Olejniczak feels connected to Chopin, he laughs that he is friends with Chopin’s ghost.
 He started with taking part in the Chopin Competition.
 It is a well-known fact that it is very hard for a Polish pianist to be recognized without taking part in the competition.
 So he did, and to his surprise he won it and became famous thanks to Chopin.
 Fortunately enough, he always liked Chopin’s music and didn’t feel forced to play it.
 Previously he would have to play Chopin at all of his concerts.
 He was known abroad as a pianist from Poland who won the Chopin Competition.
-Now that he can choose the repertoire by himself he still often chooses Chopin
+Now that he can choose the repertoire by himself he still often chooses Chopin.

 Author: Małgorzata Kosińska, the Polish Music Information Center, Polish Composers Union December 2001, update: November 2009, Translated by: Zuzanna Wiśniewska, September 2015